AnnaChudilin/nebius-agent-assignment3-anna-chudilin/README.md

 Thanks to the universal streaming parser in `app_streamlit.py`, this entire lifecycle is captured and displayed to the user using clean interactive widgets:

 * **🛠️ Tool Call (Expander)**: Expands to reveal the arguments payload (`{"category": "ACCOUNT"}`).
-* **📥 Tool Output (Expander)**: Expands to display the raw structural database output snippet in formatted JSON code block blocks.
+* **📥 Tool Output (Expander)**: Expands to display the raw structural database output snippet in formatted JSON code blocks.
-* **### Final Answer**: The final structured text breakdown formulated by Llama-3.3 based on the retrieved MCP server packet.
+* **### Final Answer**: The final structured text breakdown formulated by Llama-3.3 based on the retrieved MCP server response.

 ## 10. 🧠 ReAct Execution Trace (Reasoning & Acting)